myArchivedProjects/vagrant-fastlane/README.md

 Features:

+* Cooks you your favourite sandwich on wheat free bread
 * runs a personal polipo caching server on port 6060
 * installs a list of vagrant plugins for you
 * installs gem bundler and and a bunch of gems into your vendor folder